Alternative & Renewable Energy. Return Home

 Water Power

-Link to Hales Turbines Hales Turbines, in East Sussex, are promoters of renewable energy concepts.
+Hales Turbines, in East Sussex, are promoters of renewable energy concepts.
 Their site shows sketches of new designs for ultra-low speed, tidal and ocean current generators.
 They feel that these devices offer a vast potential for simple local energy extraction.

-Marine Current Turbines Ltd: Link Marine Current Turbines Ltd was set up to pioneer the technical and commercial development of tidal stream turbines.
+Marine Current Turbines Ltd was set up to pioneer the technical and commercial development of tidal stream turbines.
 The company works in partnership with a major industrial consortium which is receiving significant financial support from the UK government, and the European Commission.

 Swedish hydro station, Click to enlarge